Adobe-CEP/CEP-Resources/CEP_9.x/Documentation/CEP 9.0 HTML Extension Cookbook.md

 #### Tooltip

 CEP 5.2 supports HTML title attribute to show the tooltip on Windows.
-However, it's not supported on Mac due to off-screen rendering.
+However, it's not supported on macOS due to off-screen rendering.
 The alternative is use JavaScript instead, please refer to http://www.a2zwebhelp.com/bootstrap-tooltips for good examples.

 CEPHtmlEngine